 The faculty in cognitive psychology have research programs focused on human memory, language processing, categorization, reasoning, computational modeling, and cognitive aging.
 The emphasis in the cognitive psychology program is focused on acquiring exceptionally strong research skills in a domain chosen by the student, working closely with individual faculty members and using multiple dependent measures to study a given area.
-Faculty members and students in the cognitive psychology program have research interests and collaborations that overlap with those in every other program areasin the Department.
-In addition to strong intersections with the Visual Cognition and Human Performance and Cognitive Neuroscience programs, there are also collaborations with social, developmental, and quantitative psychologists.
+Faculty members and students in the cognitive psychology program have research interests and collaborations that overlap with those in every other program areas in the Department.
+In addition to strong intersections with the Attention and Perception and Cognitive Neuroscience programs, there are also collaborations with social, developmental, and quantitative psychologists.

 Cognitive psychology faculty offer a large array of graduate courses that cover the field of cognitive psychology in an exceptionally comprehensive manner.
 Students develop a specialized course of study designed to provide expertise in their particular areas of interest, but also acquire breadth in the field through coursework outside the program area and well as through interdisciplinary collaborations.
 All students complete a first year project that is presented to the faculty at a weekly research seminar attended by all students and faculty in the program.
 By the end of the third year, students will have completed the Comprehensive Examination as well as the majority of their course work.
 The material to be covered on the Comprehensive Examination is jointly decided by the student and his or her faculty advisor.
 The remaining years in the program are devoted to completing a dissertation, publishing data collected earlier, as well as developing depth and breadth in preparation for a career in academia, industry, or government service, with the majority of students entering academia.

 Facilities and Resources